Moving4407/TWCP1LoadBalancer/README.md

 cp TWC/HTML/* /var/www/html
 sudo nano ~/TWC/TWCManager.py

+Note: If your are not running this on a Raspberry Pi you'll need to change your username in the index.php file that points to the path of the TWC script

 Edit the script to, at a minimum, set: wiringMaxAmpsAllTWCs = 25 # This is the maximum power made available to you, equal to the amps on your main circuit breaker wiringMaxAmpsPerTWC = 25 # If you have multiple TWC's installed they will all have their own circuit breaker and you can set this value here.
 Otherwise